-- The initial steering committee, comprised of TU administrators, faculty, and staff was founded to create content and programming for CCU – Learn more
+- The initial steering committee, comprised of TU administrators, faculty and staff, was founded to create content and programming for CCU – Learn more.

 - A CCU-inspired elective undergraduate course was developed that infused a cultural discussion of Alexander Hamilton and adaptations from the award-winning Broadway musical.

-- Betsy Struxness, original cast member in the Broadway musical, “Hamilton,” came to speak to TU’s campus – Learn more
+- Betsy Struxness, original cast member in the Broadway musical, Hamilton, came to speak to TU’s campus – Learn more.

 - Development began on the Building Cultural Competencies training program to bring the CCU message and guided training to the TU campus.

 - As CCU grew in scope and depth, the President’s Advisory Council (PAC) was founded in lieu of the steering committee.
-The PAC provided the structure of three councils under University leadership to develop CCU focused programming in all areas of the University.
+The PAC provided the structure of three councils under University leadership to develop CCU-focused programming in all areas of the University.

 - Building Cultural Competencies Program was created with the help of Dr. Jane Wheeler.
-This year-long program brought together administrators, faculty, staff and students in directed CCU-focuses training over the year in four in-person training sessions.
+This year-long program brought together administrators, faculty, staff and students in directed CCU-focused training over the year in four in-person training sessions.

-- First class graduated in May of 2019
+- First class graduated in May of 2019.

-- Speaker Daniel Juday kicked off the year speaking to both Building Cultural Competency participants, faculty, staff, first-year students and athletes. – Learn more
+- Speaker Daniel Juday kicked off the year speaking to both Building Cultural Competency participants, faculty, staff, first-year students and athletes. – Learn more.

 - Second class of Building Cultural Competencies program went through the process, including 700 administrators, faculty, staff and students in directed CCU-focused training over the year in four in-person training sessions.

-- President’s Advisory Council created an online platform of Building Cultural Competencies in Organizations to compliment the face to face training.
+- President’s Advisory Council created an online platform of Building Cultural Competencies in Organizations to compliment the face-to-face training.

 - For the first time in TU history, all administrators, faculty and staff were brought together for a one-day training session led by Dr. Sandra Upton from the Cultural Intelligence Center.
 She spoke about Cultural Intelligence and how to increase effectiveness in the workplace.
-Additionally, all participants took the CQ Assessment. – Learn more
+Additionally, all participants took the CQ Assessment. – Learn more.